-Assessment of synthesis NDVI for the 1st dekad of August 2024

-NDVI distribution for this dekad declared high greenness over most parts of the country.
+Assessment of synthesis NDVI for the 2nd dekad of August 2024 NDVI distribution for this dekad declared high greenness over most parts of the country.
 Whereas low NDVI values have been observed over some parts of the country.
-Hence, South West Ethiopia, South Ethiopia, Benishangul Gumuz, Sidama, Gambella, Central Ethiopia, most parts of Oromia, Tigray and Amhara regions are covered by high to moderate greenness.
-Afar, Somali and southern Oromia regions are covered by low to bare greenness.
+Hence, South West Ethiopia, South Ethiopia, Benishangul Gumuz, Sidama, Gambella, Central Ethiopia, and most parts of Oromia, Tigray, and Amhara regions are covered by high to moderate greenness.
+Afar, Somali, and southern Oromia regions are covered by low to bare greenness.
 (Refer to the actual figure above).

-Comparison with the Climatological Normal

-The comparison of current dekad with climatological normal shows that a small to a large increase of greens was observed in Tigray, Dire Dawa, Harari, eastern Amhara, Afar, some pocket areas of Somali and Oromia regions.
-On the other hand, a small to large decrease in greenness was observed in Gambella, Sidama, Benishangul Gumuz, Central Ethiopia, Oromia, South Ethiopia, western Amhara and South West Ethiopia regions.
+Comparison with the Climatological Normal The comparison of current dekad with climatological normal shows that a small to a large increase of greens was observed in some pocket areas of Tigray, Dire Dawa, Harari, Afar, Somali, South West Ethiopia, and Oromia regions.
+On the other hand, a small to large decrease in greenness was observed in Gambella, Amhara, Sidama, Benishangul Gumuz, Central Ethiopia, Oromia, and South Ethiopia regions.